jpthiele/dealii-Wiki/Getting-deal.II.md

   Studio, but there is limited support for other dependencies (MPI, TBB, PETSc, Trilinos).

-  Note that WSL practically work like a Linux machine (with a few quirks such as graphical user interfaces), so you can install dependencies (and deal.II) from source or using candi or spack.
+  Note that the WSL practically works like a Linux machine (with a few quirks such as graphical user interfaces), so you can install dependencies (and deal.II) from source or using candi or spack.